ik-fractel/kappataumu.github.com/_posts/2016-06-28-vagrant-box-django-cookiecutter-quickstart.md

 Being able to effortlessly bootstrap new [Django](https://www.djangoproject.com/) projects and quickly flesh out ideas is very important.
 It minimizes the effort spent on configuration minutiae, enabling us to focus on the actual task at hand.
 Haven't we all felt drained after a long tooling troubleshooting session, wanting to hit the sack instead of writing beautiful code?
 Let's see how to streamline things.

+## A Vagrant box using Ubuntu

-To begin with, we are going to use [Vagrant](https://www.vagrantup.com/) with a minimal `Vagrantfile`, to specify the details of our virtual machine (Ubuntu 14.04.04 LTS).
+To begin with, we are going to use [Vagrant](https://www.vagrantup.com/) with a minimal `Vagrantfile`, to specify the details of our virtual machine (using the [ubuntu/trusty64 box](https://atlas.hashicorp.com/ubuntu/boxes/trusty64)).
 Two ports will be forwarded, `8000` for the web server and `35729` for [LiveReload](http://livereload.com/).

 <script src='https://gitembed.com/https://github.com/kappataumu/vagrant-django-cookie-dough/blob/master/Vagrantfile?lexer=rb'></script>
 <noscript><a href='https://github.com/kappataumu/vagrant-django-cookie-dough/blob/master/Vagrantfile'>https://github.com/kappataumu/vagrant-django-cookie-dough/blob/master/Vagrantfile</a></noscript>